Adityav1296/Pwn.College-Aditya/Linux Luminarium/Digesting Documentation/Searching_For_Manuals.md

 ### New Learning
 1. Each page argument given to man is normally the name of a program, utility or function.
 The manual page associated with each of these arguments is then found and displayed.
 A section, if provided, will direct man to  look only in that section of the manual.
 The default action is to search in all of the available sections following a pre-defined order (see DEFAULTS), and to show only the first page found, even if page exists in several sections.
 2. man -k keyword: Search the short  descriptions  and manual page names for the keyword as regular expression.
 Print out any matches.
 Equivalent to apropos printf.
 3. man -f keyword: Lookup the manual pages referenced by keyword and print out the short descriptions of any found.
 Equivalent to whatis keyword.
+4. Both the above commands give the list of all the man pages which match the required keyword or contain it along with a short description of those man pages.
-4. Using the *man man* command to check the manual page for *man* command.
+5. Using the *man man* command to check the manual page for *man* command.